aaru-dps/Aaru/README.md

   filesystems inside them
 * Can checksum the disks (and if optical disc, separate tracks) user-data (tags and metadata coming soon)
 * Can compare two disk images, even different formats, for different sectors and/or metadata
+* Can list and extract contents from supported archives
 * Can list and extract contents from supported filesystems
 * Can read several disk image formats.
 * Can read several known sector by sector formats with variable bytes per sector.